Tools

 What are the Pros and Cons of Ceramic Cookware?

-Ceramic cookware is pretty—but does it work?
+Ceramic cookware sure is pretty—but does it work?

-By Rachel Baron
+By Rachel BaronAug 7, 2024

 What Is Ceramic Cookware?

-Despite the name, ceramic cookware isn't kiln-fired—rather, the name comes from the coating’s glossy, enamel-like appearance.
-The inside of a ceramic pot or pan is coated with a water- and oil-resistant coating on top of a metal base (usually stainless steel or aluminum) that’s made of silicon oxide, aka silica.
-Since this coating is (and always has been) free of chemicals like PFOA and PTFE, ceramic cookware is often marketed as a safer, more sustainable alternative to traditionally coated non stick cookware.
+Despite the name, ceramic cookware isn't kiln-fired—rather, the name comes from the coating’s enamel-like appearance.
+The inside of a ceramic pot or pan is coated with a naturally-derived, water- and oil-resistant coating on top of a metal base (usually stainless steel or aluminum).

 What are the Pros of Ceramic Cookware?

-The pros of ceramic cookware are similar to those of the non stick cookware you're familiar with—namely, the smooth non stick finish makes for easier cleanup, and requires less oil or cooking fat to keep things from sticking.
+The pros of ceramic cookware are similar to those of the traditional non stick cookware you're familiar with—namely, the smooth non stick finish makes for easier cleanup, and requires less oil or cooking fat to keep things from sticking.

 1. No-Stick Coating